Simba14/mitein/README.md

 A quick look at the some of the important specific top-level files and directories.

     .
-    ├── api/
+    ├── apiServer/
     ├── functions/
     ├── public/
     ├── src/

-1.  **`src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+1.  **`src`**: This directory will contain all of the code related to what you will see on the front-end of the site (what you see in the browser).

-2.  **`functions`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser.
+2.  **`functions`**: This contains all the responsible for creating and deploying Google Cloud functions.
+Currently, their is one function that is responsible for sending emails on a scheduled basis to notify users about chats available at their designated times.

-3.  **`public`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).
+3.  **`public`**: Stores static assets such as images, fonts, etc. Files inside public directory can then be referenced by your code starting from the base URL (/).

-4.  **`api`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
+4.  **`apiServer`**: This directory contains all the relating the "back-end" functionality of the application.
+This includes the initialisation of the Apollo GraphQL server and it's related schema and resolvers.
+It also includes the functions and logic responsible for managing and updating the firebase database.

 ## Environment variables